martindale/coalescent/README.md

 app.use(middleware);
 ```

-There is only one rule and that is the object you pass to `use()` must be a that
+There is only one rule and that is the object you pass to `use()` must be a
-returns an object that inherits from `stream.Transform`.
+function that returns an object that inherits from `stream.Transform`.

 Middleware works by creating a "chain of pipes".
 Input your app receives will
 get piped through the middleware stack before becoming your application output.